AhmedMaher309/GNC-language/README.md

 The project is organized as follows:

-    inputs/            # Folder where input files are kept outputs/           # Folder where input files are kept
+    testcases/         # Folder where input and output files are kept

     src/               # Folder where the source code files are kept iohandler.c         # C code responsible for the input/output file handling